Parish and Town Councils are the first tier of local government and are the closest to the community they serve.

 Parish and Town Councils in the Leeds area

 There are 32 Parish and Town Councils in Leeds.
-You can view the full list of Parish and Town Councils on our website.
+You can view the full list of Parish and Town Councils.
 There are further details available about each Parish and Town Council including its membership, the name and contact details of the Parish Clerk, and a link to their website (if they have one).

 We also publish the register of interests for each Parish and Town Council in Leeds.
 You can view the register entry for each Parish or Town Councillor by clicking on their name.